TechRancher/TechRancher/README.md

   * Django + Docker
 * C++
 * LUA
+* DayTrading 💲 💲 💲

 ### My Weakness

-Web Design to me is like roping the moon.
+Web Design to me is like roping the moon 🌕.
 It just can't be done.
 But I am good at copying design ideas from others, but who likes to wear hand-me-down old :boot: :cowboy_hat_face:

 ### My Strengths